james-spears/randcsv/README.md

 ### API

-The `randcsv` API is exposed via a single class definition, `RandCSV`.
+The `randcsv` API consists of a single class definition, `RandCSV`.
 Example usage is shown below.

 ```python
 from randcsv import RandCSV